aditya201551/context-book/README.md

 [![smithery badge](https://smithery.ai/badge/context-book/connect)](https://smithery.ai/servers/context-book/connect)

 **Stop re-explaining yourself to Agents.
-Give it the right context, right when it needs it.**
+Give it the right context, right when needed.**

 LLMs are stateless — each conversation starts from scratch.
 ContextBook gives your AI tools a persistent, searchable knowledge library to draw the right context when they need it.
 No bloatware, no pre-loaded junk.
 Just the right information, at the right time.